Texas sues to stop DACA

 Josh Blackman, a professor at the South Texas College of Law, suggested the administration may decide not to defend DACA at all.

-“After all, [Attorney General Jeff Sessions] has already argued it is unconstitutional,” he said on Twitter.
+“After all, [Attorney General Jeff Sessions] has already argued it is unconstitutional,” he tweeted.

 He said in that case one of the activist groups that backs DACA would likely step in and mount the defense.